abpio/abp-commercial-docs/en/modules/database-tables.md

 ### ChatMessages

-This table can be used to store information about Chat messages, including the message id, text, sender, creation date and other relevant information.
-It can also be used to filter and search for messages, as well as to track the metrics associated with the messages, such as views and response time.
+This table is used to store information about Chat messages, including the text, creator id, creation date, and other relevant details.
+It enables filtering and searching for messages, and tracking metrics such as views.

 ### ChatUserMessages